 As the weather starts to get warmer, invitations to outdoor picnics start to roll in.
-While hot days filled with hamburgers, potato salad, sauerkraut and all the fixings may not be the best addition to your diet, that doesn’t mean the traditional picnic dishes can’t be made healthier (or less likely to spoil in the sun).
+While hot days filled with hamburgers, potato salad, and all the fixings aren’t the best addition to your diet; that doesn’t mean the traditional picnic dishes can’t be made into healthy foods.
 Need some examples?
 We were hoping you’d ask!

 “Food doesn’t have to be complicated,” says Dan Vogt, Chef and Owner of Hello Chef in Long Branch.
 “When you start with great, healthy ingredients, you can make delicious food.
 Healthy doesn’t have to be boring.”

 Eat Healthy Without Breaking the Bank (or the Clock)

 Healthy food doesn’t have to be time consuming, either.
 One of Vogt’s go-to beach snacks, which also earned him some brownie points from his wife, takes natural turkey breast, guacamole and pineapple, and rolls it up into one very quick, very edible, and very delicious snack.

 As for the more “complicated dishes,” there’s a secret to turning them into something that’s both healthy and familiar to your dining companions.
 Remember, you’re still having a picnic, which means your guests (and you) will be craving those summer picnic staples.
 Turns out, the solution is as easy as switching one or two ingredients for healthier options, which is exactly what Vogt does in his Sweet Potato Salad.